to run samplers in parallel you must run `set_host_device_count` before importing jax

 2. Observation processes: Transform latent infections into observable signals (hospital admissions, wastewater concentrations, etc.) by applying delays, ascertainment, and noise

-A multi-signal model combines multiple observation processes—each representing a different data stream, e.g., hospital admissions, wastewater concentrations, which stem from the same underlying latent infection process.
+A multi-signal model combines multiple observation processes—each representing a different data stream, e.g., hospital admissions, emergency department visits, wastewater concentrations, which stem from the same underlying latent infection process.
 By jointly modeling these signals, we can improve estimation and prediction of the time-varying reproduction number \(\mathcal{R}(t)\).
 Such a model must:

 • Generate a single coherent infection trajectory (or set of trajectories for subpopulations)